 HINTS+ Exam

-When to Use HINTS+?
+When Should You Use HINTS+?

 2. Nausea, vomiting